 LACKAWANNA RECOVERY COALITION

-The Lackawanna Recovery Coalition, established in February 2017, is working to reduce opioid poisoning deaths in our county by getting people with opioid use disorders the help they need.
-By working together with all the stakeholder groups in our community, we believe we can put an end to this tragic epidemic.
-The Coalition is an initiative facilitated by the Pennsylvania Opioid Overdose Reduction Technical Assistance Center.
+The Lackawanna Recovery Coalition, established in February 2017, is working to reduce opioid overdose deaths in Lackawanna County by getting people with opioid use disorder into recovery, reducing harm and educating the public about the disease of addiction.
+By working together with all the stakeholder groups in our community, we believe we can start to put an end to this tragic epidemic.

 BY THE NUMBERS

-The LRC is composed of community leaders, including law enforcement, health-care providers, emergency responders, treatment providers, social service agencies, the recovery community, and family activists, among others – all working together to address the many facets of the opioid epidemic.
+The LRC is composed of community leaders, including law enforcement, health-care providers, treatment providers, emergency responders, social service agencies, the recovery community, faith leaders, and family activists, among others – all working together to address the many facets of the opioid epidemic.

 The Coalition is focused on educating the community about opioid use disorder, providing pathways to treatment and recovery for people with opioid use disorder, providing resources to families, preventing fatal overdoses by distributing Narcan and educating people on how to use it, teaching health-care providers about best prescribing practices, and preventing opioid use disorder by promoting the proper disposal of unused prescription opioid medications.